prideout/heman/README.md

 Here are some to-be-done items:
 - **heman_image_sample** doesn't do any interpolation.
-    - We should provide gamma decode and encode functions too.
+- We should provide gamma decode and encode functions.
 - **heman_lighting_compute_occlusion** is not yet implemented.
 - If we need more string handling, we can integrate [SDS](https://github.com/antirez/sds).
 - Create an OO Python wrapper, perhaps using **boost.python**.